Physical-chemical process

 The purpose of such a test is quite simple.

-It allows you to select the type of coagulant and the dose required to remove the charged particles present in the raw water.
+It allows you to select the type of coagulant and the dose needed to remove the charged particles present in the raw water.

 This type of experiment simulates the interaction of a coagulant or flocculant with the characteristics of a medium.